 The mass change in the thermal analysis

-Thermal analysis determines the mass change of a sample of material during heating or cooling.
+Thermogravimetric analysis determines the mass change of a sample or material during heating or cooling.
 The result is also referred to a mass change or weight change and is usually given in micrograms [μg].
 The determination of the mass change is carried out with a thermobalance.

 The thermobalance consists of the oven with precise temperature control, the very accurate electrical balance, supply lines for required gases and evaluation units for the measured value processing.

 Linseis thermal analysis instruments allow simultaneous thermal analysis (STA) to simultaneously determine mass changes and release or consumption of heat during the controlled temperature history.
 The mass change is due to evaporation, sublimation or chemical reactions.
 Heat is released or consumed in chemical reactions and phase transformations.